 - Building up their governing federation and its leadership

-The Pachamama Alliance's primary role is to provide access to technical expertise and funding that further such action.
+Pachamama Alliance's primary role is to provide access to technical expertise and funding that further such actions.

-Two notable successes that have evolved from this partnership are the Kapawi Eco-Lodge and the inclusion of Rights of Nature in the 2008 Ecuador Constitution.
+Two notable successes that have evolved from this partnership are the Kapawi Ecolodge—an ecolodge owned and operated by the Achuar in the Amazon—and the inclusion of Rights of Nature in the 2008 Ecuador Constitution.

-While the Achuar expressed that their work with Pachamama in Ecuador was important, they also insisted that it was equally important for their Northern partners to “change the dream of the North” – to work within their own “modern” culture, shifting it from wasteful consumerism to a less destructive, more sustainable paradigm.
+While the Achuar expressed that their work with Pachamama Alliance in Ecuador was important, they also insisted that it was equally important for those around the world to work within their own communities to shift worldviews and practices embedded within mass consumerism to a less destructive, more sustainable paradigm.